Work Authorization

 Our firm dedicates a large part of our practice to helping immigrants gain the rights and benefits to which they are entitled.
 We offer affordable legal service because we hold the belief that everyone should have the ability to be professionally and capably represented.
 Patricia M. Machado has more than two decades of experience and is committed to gaining security in her clients’ cases.
 Contact us today for a review.

-Call (646) 355-1560 or contact Law Office of Patricia M. Machado, P.C. online for a case review with a New York City work authorization attorney regarding work authorization in the United States.
+Ready to Work in the U.S.?
+(646) 355-1560 - Reach Out Now for Expert Visa Guidance or contact Law Office of Patricia M. Machado, P.C. online for a detailed consultation with a dedicated New York City work visa attorney.
 Se habla Español.

 Related Reading